nfcring/headscan/README.md

 # Run the program
 perl headscan.pl
-Open the headscan.html in the headscan directory and see the results.
+Open headscan.html in a browser in the headscan directory and see the results.

 # Written by
 Asbjørn Reglund Thorsen